 (a)(4) ...
 An invoice shall be propared and submitted to the designated billing office specified in the contract.
-A proper invoice must include the trans listed in ... (i) thrugh... (i) thrugh... (i) the invoice does not comply with these requirements, then the Contractor will be notified of the defect within 7 days after receipt of the invoice at the designated billing office ...
-Untimely notification will be taken into account in the computation of any interest penalty owned the Contractor...
+A proper invoice must include the terms listed in ... (i) through ... (vii) ... (i) the invoice does not comply with these requirements, then the Contractor will be notified of the defect within 7 days after receipt of the invoice does not comply with these receipt of the house at the designated billing office ...
+Untimely notification will be taken into account in the computation of any interest penalty owned the Contractor ...